Interlake-Saints/the-late-and-great/_posts/2023-02-28-mary-jean-parle.md

   - /assets/73maryjeanparle.jpg
 gender: female
 ---
 Mary passed away in Spokane in February of 2015.
+She was loved by both her adoptive and biological family, and is greatly missed.